lilyxgates/pokemon_db/README.md

 ## Usage
-Run the Python script to scrape the data and automatically save it to `pokemon_db.csv`.
+Run the `pokemon_db.py` script to scrape the data and automatically save it to `pokemon_db.csv`.
 You can then load this CSV in any data analysis environment, such as Jupyter notebooks or Excel, to explore Pokémon traits and stats.

 ## Reflection

 ### Future Improvements
 - **Handling Duplicates:** The script currently excludes duplicate forms like Mega Evolutions because although duplicates appear on the main page, they link to the same URL with tabbed content.
 Scraping these tabs would require more complex navigation and parsing.
 Focusing on base forms reduced the total Pokémon scraped from 1,125 to 1,025.
-- **Additional Attributes:** Some data points, such as Pokémon "Attributes" (including hidden abilities), were not included due to inconsistent formatting that made automated scraping difficult.
+- **Additional Attributes:** Some data points, such as Pokémon "Attributes" (including hidden abilities) and "Evolution Chain" were not included due to inconsistent formatting that made automated scraping difficult.
 These could be added in future iterations with more advanced parsing or manual curation.

 ### Demonstration: How This Data Can Be Used
 Game designers or researchers can use this dataset to analyze the balance of Pokémon types and stats.
 For example: